farjad-khalil/farjad-khalil/README.md

 Hey there!
 I'm **Farjad**, a passionate full-stack web developer from **Air University, Islamabad** — crafting clean, responsive, and intelligent web apps that *feel* as good as they look.

-> _“Turning ideas into sleek, interactive experiences — one line of code at a time.”_
+> _“Turning ideas into sleek, interactive experiences — one line of code at a time”_

 ---